 Zynewave Podium Free

-In 2005, programmer Frits Nielsen left his position as a user interface designer with TC Electronic to focus his efforts on a recording application he began developing back in the early ‘90s.
-Nielsen started a company called Zynewave and released a program called Podium — a fully functional DAW with a 64-bit sound engine, MIDI capabilities, VST, and third-party plugin compatibility, and a number of other advanced functions.
-It was also priced at a mere $50.
+In 2005, programmer Frits Nielsen left his position as a user interface designer with TC Electronic.
+He wanted to focus his efforts on a recording application he began developing back in the early ’90s.
+Nielsen started a company called Zynewave and released a program called Podium.
+Podium was a fully-functional DAW with a 64-bit sound engine, MIDI capabilities, VST, and third-party plugin compatibility.
+Ahead of its time, Podium also had several other advanced functions.
+Plus, its price was a mere $50.

 Zynewave now offers a free version of its software called Podium Free.
-Granted, it comes with some limitations — Zynewave has disabled Podium’s multiprocessing capabilities, which hinders the program’s performance under pressure, which is one significant drawback.
+Granted, it comes with some limitations — Zynewave has disabled Podium’s multiprocessing capabilities.
+The block hinders the program’s performance under pressure, which is one significant drawback.
 Zynewave also disabled the surround sound playback capability.
-Other freezes on the 64-bit mixer engine and ReWire are both disabled and the MIDI interface setup only allows one input and one output.
+Other freezes on the 64-bit mixer engine and ReWire also limit the scope of the program.
+Further, the MIDI interface setup only allows one input and one output.
 Otherwise, though, Podium Free is identical to Podium.
 The learning curve might be steep here, due to the program’s quirks.

-Once users learn how to use it, however, they will find that Podium Free offers an interface that excels in terms of customization, while offering a suite of effects and other features on par with premium DAWs.
-The program also never times out or displays a nag screen, and Nielson regularly updates the software to fix bugs and known issues.
+Once users learn how to use it, they will find that Podium Free offers an interface that excels in customization.
+It provides a suite of effects and other features on par with premium DAWs.
+The program also never times out or displays a nag screen.
+And finally, Nielson regularly updates the software to fix bugs and known issues.